 I’ll always wonder what happened to our sweet angel and what we could have done differently.
 This incident helped me understand why rescues do home checks, and why some won’t even consider out-of-town adoptions.
 It also made me want to learn more about missing animal detective work and the systems in place to reunite lost animals with their families.
 Pandora, you deserved better.

 Afterthoughts: ‘Finding Gobi’

-For a happy tale to counteract this one, I recommend “Finding Gobi” by Dion Leonard.
+For a happy story about a lost dog who is found safe, check out “Finding Gobi” by Dion Leonard.
 I got the audiobook version and listened to the whole thing in a day.